SirSireesh/vim-dlang-phobos-highlighter/README.md

-vim.cpp - additional vim c++ syntax highlighting
+vim.cpp - additional vim d syntax highlighting
 ------------------------------------------------

 This file contains additional syntax highlighting that used for D